 You, in theory, need a Parks Pass to visit Kakadu.
 These are available online here: https://parksaustralia.gov.au/kakadu/plan/passes/ or at other centres around the state including the Bowali Visitor Centre in Jabiru.
 I was told that in practice you’re unlikely to need one and that if you encountered a ranger he would simply ask you to get one when you reached Jabiru.

 Litchfield National Park

 Litchfield is only 100 km south of Darwin.
 This makes it perfect for a day trip from the city.
 You can also camp here, in low key National Park campsites with limited facilities.
-The big attraction with Litchfield are the beautiful waterholes for swimming and powerful waterfalls.
+The big attractions at Litchfield are the beautiful waterholes for swimming and powerful waterfalls.
 Visiting just after the wet season will ensure plenty of water.
 The cool pools fill up on the weekends and school holidays with locals visiting from Darwin and the streams of campers and caravanners.
 Expect crowds and difficult parking in high season.

 There are bush walks for the more adventurous including the wild 39 km Tabletop Track.
 This walk will reward you with secret waterfalls and breathtaking views along the way.

 Don’t miss the magnificent Florence Falls and Wangi Falls.
 Visit Buley Rockhole with its relaxing shaded tiers of crystal clear water.
 Check out the huge 2-metre tall magnetic and cathedral termite mounds here too.
 A pleasant 4WD trip to the peculiar sandstone formations of the “Lost City” is definitely recommended.
 Litchfield can be enjoyed in a day or is well explored over a 3-day stay.

 There is no entry fee to visit, but it does cost to camp.
 Camping fees are payable on site.
 Litchfield is open year-round.